 Lemon Ricotta Waffles are perfect to serve for breakfast or brunch.
-The addition of ricotta cheese makes them fluffier and adding fresh lemon juice and zest to the batter really brightens them and adds nice flavor.
+The addition of ricotta cheese makes them fluffier and adding fresh lemon juice and zest to the batter really brightens the waffles and adds nice flavor.
+Waffles are very easy to make with some simple pantry ingredients.
+There is really no need to use a boxed waffle mix.

 There seems to be an ongoing debate as to which is better, pancakes or waffles.
 I love them both, but there are a couple advantages to making waffles.
 Waffles are actually easier to cook.
 The waffle maker is doing all the work and in just a few minutes you have a perfectly shaped waffle without and flipping or turning.
 Waffles also hold the butter and syrup better in all the tiny squares.